 The trial judge did not prejudice the accused's rights in replying to the question from the jury on whether it could offer input on sentencing.
 The trial did not become unfair simply because the trial judge undermined the jury's de facto power to nullify.
 In most if not all cases, jury nullification will not be a valid factor in analyzing trial fairness for the accused.
-Guarding against jury nullification is a desirable and legitimate exercise for a trial judge; in fact a judge is required to take steps to ensure that the jury will apply the law properly.
+Guarding against jury nullification is a desirable and legitimate exercise for a trial judge: in fact, a judge is required to take steps to ensure that the jury will apply the law properly.

-The mandatory minimum sentence for second degree murder in this case does not amount to cruel and unusual punishment within the meaning of s.
-12 of the Canadian Charter of Rights and Freedoms.
-Since in substance the accused concedes the general constitutionality of ss.
-235 and 745(c) of the Criminal Code as these sections are applied in combination, this appeal is restricted to a consideration of the particularized inquiry and only the individual remedy sought by the accused - a constitutional exemption - is at issue.
+The mandatory minimum sentence for second degree murder in this case did not amount to cruel and unusual punishment within the meaning of s.
+12 of the Charter.
+There was therefore, no basis for granting a constitutional exemption.
+Since in substance the accused had conceded the general constitutionality of ss.
+235 and 745(c) of the Criminal Code as these sections were applied in combination, this appeal was restricted to a consideration of the particularized inquiry.
 In applying s.
 12, the gravity of the offence, as well as the particular circumstances of the offender and the offence, must be considered.
-Here, the minimum mandatory sentence is not grossly disproportionate.
+Here, the minimum mandatory sentence was not grossly disproportionate.
 Murder is the most serious crime known to law.
 Even if the gravity of second degree murder is reduced in comparison to first degree murder, it is an offence accompanied by an extremely high degree of criminal culpability.
-In this case the gravest possible consequences resulted from an act of the most serious and morally blameworthy intentionality.
-In considering the characteristics of the offender and the particular circumstances of the offence, any aggravating circumstances must be weighed against any mitigating circumstances.
-On the one hand, due consideration must be given to the accused's initial attempts to conceal his actions, his lack of remorse, his position of trust, the significant degree of planning and premeditation, and T's extreme vulnerability.
-On the other hand, the accused's good character and standing in the community, his tortured anxiety about T's well-being, and his laudable perseverance as a caring and involved parent must be taken into account.
-Considered together the personal characteristics and particular circumstances of this case do not displace the serious gravity of this offence.
-Finally, this sentence is consistent with a number of valid penological goals and sentencing principles.
-Although in this case the sentencing principles of rehabilitation, specific deterrence and protection are not triggered for consideration, the mandatory minimum sentence plays an important role in denouncing murder.
-Since there is no violation of the accused's s.
-12 right, there is no basis for granting a constitutional exemption.
+Here, the gravest possible consequences resulted from an act of The most serious and morally blameworthy intentionally.
+In considering the characteristics of the offender and the particular circumstances of the offence, any aggravating circumstances had to be weighed against any mitigating circumstances.
+Due consideration had to be given to the accused's initial attempts to conceal his actions, his lack of remorse, his position of trust, the significant degree of planning and premeditation, and T's extreme vulnerability.
+On the other hand, the accused's good character and standing in the community, his tortured anxiety about T's well-being, and his laudable perseverance as a caring and involved parent had to be considered.
+The personal characteristics and particular circumstances of this case did not displace the serious gravity of this offence.
+The sentence was consistent with a number of valid penological goals and sentencing principles.
+Although in this case the sentencing principles of rehabilitation, specific deterrence and protection were not triggered, the mandatory minimum sentence played an important role in denouncing murder.

-Apart from the foregoing, s.
-749 of the Criminal Code provides for the royal prerogative of mercy, which is a matter for the executive to consider, not the courts.
+Section 749 of the Criminal Code provides for the royal prerogative of mercy, which is a Matter for the executive, not the courts.